ximlel/HydroCODE-Fusion/README.md

 What is it?
 -----------

-This is a implementation of fully explict forward Euler scheme for single/multi-fluid Euler equations of motion on Lagrangian/Eulerian coordinate.
+This is an implementation of a fully explicit forward Euler scheme for single/multi-fluid Euler equations of motion on the Lagrangian/Eulerian coordinate.

 How to use it?
 -----------

-*Programer's Guide* can be found in folder `doc`.
+*Programer's Guide* can be found in the folder `doc`.

-It is made by Doxygen and LaTeX,
+It is made of Doxygen and LaTeX,

 Run the following command on the terminal.